Risecap logo in deep purple, representing a business funding service provider focused on personalized financial solutions.Risecap logo light

 Back

-A long-established UK creative agency turned down by its bank for "affordability" — despite already servicing a more expensive loan — secured £200k from a specialist lender, structured as a tranche with room for a further drawdown within months.
+A long-established UK creative agency, turned down by its bank on affordability grounds despite already servicing a more expensive loan, secured £200k from a specialist lender.
+The funding was structured as an initial tranche, with the option of a further drawdown within months.

-A long-established UK creative agency approached us after their bank had rejected a growth funding request on affordability — despite the business already servicing a more expensive loan.
-We secured £200k from a specialist lender, structured so the business could draw a further portion within three to five months.
-The first tranche refinanced the high-cost existing facility and freed cashflow for the sales, marketing, and business development push the bank wouldn't back.
+A long-established UK creative agency approached us after its bank rejected a growth funding request on affordability grounds, despite the business already servicing a more expensive loan.
+We secured £200k from a specialist lender, structured to allow the business to access a further tranche within three to five months.
+The initial funding refinanced an existing high-cost facility and released cash flow to support sales, marketing and business development, giving the business the growth capital its bank was unwilling to provide.

 Client snapshot

-Industry: Creative services — design and branding for property and consumer-brand sectors
+Industry: Creative services specialising in design and branding for the property and consumer brand sectors.

 Years operating: 27 years

-Description: A UK creative agency with deep specialism in property-sector design and consumer-brand work.
-Owns its commercial premises.
-Healthy balance sheet — around £1.5m net assets, no CCJs, strong commercial credit score.
-An existing main banking facility supported by two charges.
-The director team had brought the business through both a recession and a pandemic, and was now pushing for the next phase of growth.
+Description: A well-established creative agency with deep expertise in property sector design and consumer brand projects.
+The business owns its commercial premises and has a strong balance sheet, including approximately £1.5 million in net assets, no CCJs and a solid commercial credit profile.
+An existing banking facility was supported by two personal charges.
+The director had successfully guided the business through both a recession and a pandemic and was now focused on the next phase of growth.

-Geography: United Kingdom — with a majority of property-sector revenue coming from international projects
+Geography: United Kingdom, with the majority of property sector revenue coming from international projects.

 The challenge